 The typical thermocouple costs about $7.00 The fancier one is $35.00.
 The little button is called a Thermal Cut-Off, or TCO.
 Unfortunately, there is no place open on a Sunday that carries the fancier one.
 This reminds me of a “suspenders and belt fix” only it is a “suspenders and two belts”… a bit of overkill in my opinion.
 The burner assembly that includes the thermocouple is around $80

 This is what A.O.
 Smith has to say about their fancy Thermocouple device.

 The C3 Technology water heaters will come equipped with a thermal cutoff (TCO) device that is

 integral to the thermocouple.
 Temperature cutoff points range from 160°C to 200°C depending on

 the model.
 The TCO is an automatic reset thermal switch.
 When activated it will open the

 thermocouple circuit and shut off the main and pilot burner gas flow.
 The pilot would have to be relit

 after the TCO has had sufficient time to cool down (the sensor is below 120 degrees F).

 • In the event of flammable vapor ignition inside the combustion chamber, it senses the

-corresponding increase in temperature and shuts off gas flow to the main and pilot burners.
+the corresponding increase in temperature and shuts off gas flow to the main and pilot burners.

 • If excessive temperatures inside the combustion chamber indicate poor combustion due to